dagster-io/dagster/python_modules/airline-demo/README.md

             List(
                 Dict(
                     fields={
-                        # Probably want to make the region configuable too
+                        # Probably want to make the region configurable too
                         'bucket': Field(
                             String, description='The S3 bucket in which to look for the key.'
                         ),